 Acceptable forms of collateral and their valuation parameters are defined within the collateral management policy.
 Valuations are done conservatively and are regularly reviewed to reflect any changes in market conditions.
+The Bank has a policy to net financing facilities owed to them against funds from the same counterparty, which it applies on a case by case basis.
 Security structures and legal covenants are also subject to regular review to ensure that they continue to fulfil their intended purpose and remain in line with local market practice.

 The Group accepts only Shari'a compliant collaterals as credit risk mitigants.
 Further, a representative from the Shari'a Department sits on the credit committee which takes decisions on significant collaterals.
+Furthermore, any non-standard deals below the requirements of the Credit Committee shall pass to the Sharia department for approval.